chameleonhead/stratrack/libs/mql-interpreter/README.md

 A parameter can be prefixed with `&` to indicate it is passed by reference.
 Arrays are always treated as references.
 The runtime stores this information for each parameter.
+A reference argument must be an object, e.g. `{value: 10}`.
+Builtins like `StringTrimLeft` will mutate the passed object.
 A `void` type is recognized as a keyword for functions but cannot be used as a class field type.
 The runtime executes the AST and registers enums, classes, functions and global